l3uddz/traktarr/README.md

   - For an updated list, visit [here](https://trakt.docs.apiary.io/#reference/genres/list/get-genres).

+  - Special Keywords:

+    - Blank list (i.e. `[]`) - Add movies from any genre.

+    - `ignore` (used as the only list item) - Add movies from any genre, including ones with no genre specified.

 `blacklisted_max_year` - Blacklist release dates after specified year.

 `blacklisted_min_runtime` - Blacklist runtime duration lower than specified time (in minutes).